-Figure 3 depicts Packerd Bell's Hard Disk Drive (HDD) supply chain in Thailand.
+Figure 2 depicts a part of the Hard Disk Drive (HDD) supply chain in Thailand.
 The working conditions in six suppliers (including one second-tier supplier) of HDD manufacturers have been analysed.
 The figure shows that almost all suppliers produce equipment for more than one HDD manufacturer (indicated by the arrows).
 Below, first a brief description of the HDD suppliers is presented, followed by a summary of the findings on working conditions in the next section.

-SOMO received corrections and supplementing information by Seagate (one of the HDD manufacturers operating in Thailand) related to their suppliers subject in this field study.12 Seagate took the initiative to send the draft report to its (former) suppliers for verification.
+SOMO received corrections and supplementing information by Seagate (one of the HDD manufacturers operating in Thailand) related to their suppliers subject in this field study.
+Seagate took the initiative to send the draft report to its (former) suppliers for verification.